 You’ll only be selected for one test at a time

 Our general rule is to only allow a tester to be in one test at a time.
-We know that our testers lead normal lives with everyday obligations, which would make it tough to juggle more than one beta test at a time.
-If we do mess up and accidentally put you on two tests at once, you can always let us know and we’ll remove you from one test.
+We know that our members lead normal lives with everyday obligations, which would make it tough to juggle more than one test at a time.
+If you somehow end up on two Betabound Exclusive tests at once, let us know and we’ll correct the issue right away.
 We’d much prefer that than having you burn yourself out trying to do too much at once!

 Do keep in mind that many of the opportunities on the Betabound homepage are run by other companies, so we have no idea if you’re involved in those tests.
 It’s up to you to balance your commitments if you’re testing for multiple companies at once.